 I used a basic picture hanging kit that had several different gadgets I may have needed for hanging, this just depends on the shape and size of your own baskets.

 I layered my largest basket with a simple little (thrifted) wreath and a collection of pumpkins for a touch of fall color.
-If you do choose to use a wreath somewhere in the mix, I’d definitely stick with a simple conservative style.
-Big and bulky would definitely over-do this look.

 -PIN FOR LATER-